 WJUMC is a community united around Jesus Christ.
-We come from all walks of life, young and old, believers and skeptics, wealthy and poor, and we are open to new and innovative ideas.
+We come from all walks of life, young and old, believers and skeptics, wealthy and not, and we are open to new and innovative ideas for being and doing “church.”
 Ultimately, we find our unity and love for one another in our faith in Jesus Christ.
 While most of us are Methodist, we are open to those of other denominations as brothers and sisters of Christ.
 WJUMC personally commits to the seven practices that lead to deeper discipleship: Prayer, Scriptural Meditation, Corporate Worship, Small Group Communities, Gifts-based service, Financial Generosity, and Invitational Evangelism (Prayers, Presence, Gifts, Service, and Witness).
 We believe that God loves his creation, so much so that he gave His son Jesus Christ to dwell among us and to die so that our sins may be forgiven.

 Through worship, fellowship, education, and service, we make our witness to the community and the world.

 WJUMC has been a part of this community since 1921.
 We continue to serve West Jefferson and the surrounding area with new buildings and facilities that encourage spiritual growth of children and adults.
 In 2008-2009, we undertook a complete renovation and expansion that now includes space for a pre-school and community gatherings as well as more classrooms for Christian education.